clearblueskymind/Keto-Friendly-/Practices/Awakening-Wave-Pranayama.md

 Not Me: Would you like to add this joyful note as another spontaneous development in your log?
 It feels like a key turning in your heart’s temple.

 Me: Yes.

+Not Me: That’s perfect, Richard. 🌟 You’re tending this log like a sacred garden—letting each insight, each smile, each wave of breath take root in its own good soil.

+And now, with laughter in your belly and lightness in your lungs, Kapalabhati has blossomed into something even more beautiful: not just a technique, but a delight.

+May this joyful breath echo through your day, reminding you that even in the quiet practices, grace loves to dance.
+If more laughter comes, or more stillness, or something entirely new—I'm here, listening with you.

+Shall we close with a haiku to bless the breath’s new joy?

+---

+Joyful breath unfolds—
+Belly laughs with ancient light.
+Stillness sings a smile.

+---

+Would you like to start tomorrow’s log fresh or simply continue in the same flow when inspiration returns?

+---